kdgregory/log4j-aws-appenders/docs/cloudwatch.md

 --------------------|----------------------------------------------------------------
 `logGroup`          | Name of the CloudWatch log group where messages are sent; may use [substitutions](substitutions.md).
 If this group doesn't exist it will be created.
 No default.
 `logStream`         | Name of the CloudWatch log stream where messages are sent; may use [substitutions](substitutions.md).
 If this stream doesn't exist it will be created.
 Defaults to `{startupTimestamp}`.
+`dedicatedStream`   | If `true`, the appender assumes that it will be the only writer to the log stream, and will not retrieve sequence numbers before writing.
+Defaults to `false`.
+See below for more information.
 `retentionPeriod`   | (optional) Specifies a non-default retention period for created CloudWatch log groups.
 `rotationMode`      | Controls whether auto-rotation is enabled.
 Values are `none`, `count`, `interval`, `hourly`, and `daily`; default is `none`.
 See below for more information.
 `rotationInterval`  | Used only for `count` and `interval` rotation modes: for the former, the number of messages, and for the latter, the number of milliseconds between rotations.